tfrankie88/gameOfZonez/readme.md

 3. When you click on a zone it **locks** its color to green.

   > HINT: You probably need to remove some event listeners ([jQuery off() method](http://api.jquery.com/off/))
-4. When all zones are checked green, log a statement of congratulations to the console!
+4. When all zones are checked green, `console.log` or `alert` a statement of congratulations!

 **Here are some useful questions and notes for you:**